 I have also learned the advantages of becoming cancer-ready, just as CPR awareness and basic knowledge can improve survival rates.

 If the path is blocked, go around.
-If the fruit is bitter, spit it out.
+If the fruit is bitter, throw it out.
 Sometimes, the longest way home is the quickest way home.

 My Story